BTELNYY/example-application/README.md

-# discord-bot
+# Example Application
- A simple discord bot I made
+ A simple application meant for use as an example